Skip to content

 Key Concepts

-I subscribe to many of the principles laid out in as it accepts the chaotic nature of building product grounded in ROI.
+I subscribe to many of the principles laid out in as it accepts the chaotic nature of building product by grounding decisions in ROI.
 The simplest way to understand ROI is to list out the costs & benefits and as you start doing that you’ll see opportunities to create more structure that will make it easier for quantitative analysis.

 Scoring Models & Frameworks

-I like the simplicity of the .
+I like the simplicity of the , which is the little sibling of the more common .
 There are many more complex models out there but it’s best to start small.
-In the ICE model you assess Impact, Confidence, and Easy on a scale of 1 to 10 and multiple them for a max possible score of 1000.
+In the ICE model you assess Impact, Confidence, and Ease on a scale of 1 to 10 and multiple them for a max possible score of 1000.
 Higher score = higher priority.
 Impact looks at how much the project will move the needle on the key metric being targeted.
 Confidence is the certainty that the project will actually have the predicted Impact.
-Ease looks at the level of effort to complete the project
+Ease looks at the level of effort to complete the project, with higher scores meaning easier to implement.
+Here’s a simple example:

 Another approach is to agree on 2 axes that can be used to segment your work into Here’s a simple framework for triaging bugs laid out in :